buildkite/docs/pages/packages/javascript.md

 1. Select **Packages** in the global navigation to access the **Registries** page.
 1. Select your JavaScript registry on this page.
-1. Select **Publish a Nodejs Package** and in the resulting dialog, use the copy icon at the top-right of the relevant code box to copy its snippet and paste it into your command line tool or the appropriate file.
+1. Select **Publish a JavaScript Package** and in the resulting dialog, use the copy icon at the top-right of the relevant code box to copy its snippet and paste it into your command line tool or the appropriate file.

 These file configurations contain the following: